rezabazargan/TnLogger/README.md

 ```

-##
+---

-now you can log your exception every where
+>now you can log your exception every where
 ```
 catch(Exception ex)
    {